 Tax Deductions for Start-up Businesses

-If you’re starting a new business, you can deduct your start-up costs as allowable business expenses.
+If you’re starting a new business, you can deduct up to $5,000 of your start-up costs and $5,000 of your organizational costs as allowable business expenses in the year your business begins.
 The costs that are eligible for business start-up tax deductions include market research expenses, marketing and advertising expenses, employee training and professional fees associated with establishing your business structure and organization.

-The start-up costs are treated as capital costs for tax purposes.
+Start-up and organizational costs are generally treated as capital costs for tax purposes.
 The IRS considers them long-term assets — you’re investing in the future of your business.

 What this article covers: